Sacred Lotus (Nelumbo nucifera)

 Smoking and Herbal Blends

-Dried lotus petals and leaves were incorporated into herbal smoking mixtures across various traditions.1 These blends promoted relaxation and supported meditation practices.
-The mild, sweet flavor made lotus petals popular in evening blends.
-Many combined them with complementary herbs like damiana, mullein, or chamomile for smoother, more balanced experiences.
+Dried lotus petals and leaves were incorporated into herbal smoking mixtures across various traditions.1 These preparations were valued for promoting relaxation and supporting meditation practices.
+The smoke is notably smooth with a mild, sweet flavor—making lotus petals a favorite in evening blends designed for unwinding.

 Ceremonial Practices